Gary3207Lee/Oracle2AzurePaaS/README.md

 ## **4. Hands On Lab**

-- Hands On Lab Exercise for [Oracle to PostgreSQL Migration Scenario](./02.Oracle2PostgreSQL/02-04.Migration.md)
+- Hands On Lab Exercise for [Oracle to PostgreSQL](./02.Oracle2PostgreSQL/02-04.Migration.md) Migration Scenario.
-- Hands On Lab Exercise for [Oracle to SQL Database Migration Scenario](./03.Oracle2SQL/03-04.Migration.md)
+- Hands On Lab Exercise for [Oracle to SQL Database](./03.Oracle2SQL/03-04.Migration.md) Migration Scenario.

 </br>